GDGVIT/AOSP-fork/README.md

 * An Android device with an unlocked bootloader
 * A relatively recent 64-bit computer (Linux(preferably Ubuntu) or macOS) with a reasonable amount of RAM and about 100 GB of free storage (more if you enable `ccache` or build for multiple devices).
 The less RAM you have, the longer the build will take (aim for 8 GB or more).
 Using SSDs results in considerably faster build times than traditional hard drives.
 * A decent internet connection and reliable electricity :)
 * Some familiarity with basic Android operation and terminology.
 It would help if you’ve installed custom roms on other devices and are familiar with recovery.
-It may also be useful to know some basic command line concepts such as cd, which stands for “change directory”, the concept of directory hierarchies, and that in Linux they are separated by /, etc.
+It may also be useful to know some basic Linux/Unix CLI concepts such as cd, which stands for “change directory”, the concept of directory hierarchies, and that in Linux they are separated by /, etc.

 Let's begin!